warmcat/libwebsockets/minimal-examples/http-server/README.md

 |Example|Demonstrates|
 ---|---
-minimal-http-server-dynamic|Serves both static and dynamically generated http content minimal-http-server-form-get|Process a GET form minimal-http-server-form-post-file|Process a multipart POST form with file transfer
+minimal-http-server-basicauth|Shows how to protect a mount using a password file and basic auth minimal-http-server-dynamic|Serves both static and dynamically generated http content minimal-http-server-form-get|Process a GET form minimal-http-server-form-post-file|Process a multipart POST form with file transfer